Were there times when you needed someone to repeat things for you?

 Whether it’s because they’re speaking too quickly, have an accent you don’t recognize, or are using slang phrases you don’t understand, it can be challenging to hear what they are actually saying.
 And that’s why it is so important to improve your English listening skills.

 There are a few things that make listening more difficult to learn than reading.
 It needs more than a strong knowledge of grammar and vocabulary to understand speech and recordings in English.
 Unfortunately, that is not enough, you also need to know how to pronounce English correctly.

-Each speaker brings a level of clarity and their uniqueness to speaking English such as how fast and clearly they speak, or their accent.
+Each speaker brings a level of clarity and uniqueness to speaking English, such as how fast and clearly they speak or their accent.
 Even if your general level of English ability is strong, it can be quite challenging to understand a native speaker if you have never heard them speak before.

 However, it does not mean that you will always have listening difficulties.
 You may significantly increase your listening skills if you follow the appropriate procedures (and exercise some patience).
-And to make it easier here we have come up with simplest tips to improve your English listening abilities.
+And to make it easier here, we have come up with the simplest tips to improve your English listening abilities.

-Preparation is one of the keys to leveling up your English listening skills.
+Preparation is one of the keys to levelling up your English listening skills.
 Before diving into something challenging, you must prepare for what you want to learn and focus on that particular thing.
-There are a lot of ways to do that but here I’ll be familiarizing three basic but important steps for yourself to succeed in learning English i.e., set a goal, make a plan, and track your progress.
+There are a lot of ways to do that, but here I’ll be familiarizing three basic but important steps for yourself to succeed in learning English, i.e., set a goal, make a plan, and track your progress.

 Set a goal

 When you think of understanding the native speakers, the grammar points that you need to excel, or the vocabulary, it can be overwhelming.
 Thus, you set up SMART goals.

 - Specific: Point out the things that you are trying to achieve.

 - Measurable: Assign yourself the goal in such a way that you will be able to measure your progress